 There are a few reasons why the P0306 code may appear.
-Here are some causes for why you may get the trouble code.
+Here are some causes for why you may get the cylinder 6 misfire.

 - One common cause for a misfire is related to the spark plug.
-Cylinder number 6 may have cracks or fouling in the insulation.
+Cylinder 6 may have cracks or fouling in the insulation.
 This can result in the spark plug not firing in the cylinder and causing a misfire.

-- Issues with the spark plug wire or plug boot may also cause a misfire.
-Due to age, those parts in the cylinder may leak ignition spark to the ground.
+- Issues with the spark plugs or plug boots may also cause a cylinder 6 misfire.
+Due to age, those parts in cylinder 6 may leak ignition spark to the ground.

 - Cracked insulation or an open circuit can cause problems with the ignition coil.
 If the cylinder 6 ignition coil stops firing, that may cause misfires.

 - The valve cover can also leak oil.
 The oil may leak into spark plug holes.
 This can short the ignition for cylinder 6.

-- Engines with defective valves or rings can result in low compression problems in the cylinder.
+- Engines with defective valves or rings can result in low compression problems in cylinder 6.

 When an engine misfires, there are a number of symptoms you will encounter with the vehicle.

 To start, the Check Engine Light will turn on.
 The code will be kept in the engine control module’s memory.
-And in the event of a misfire, the Check Engine Light will also flash.
+And in the event of a cylinder 6 misfire, the Check Engine Light will also flash.

-A vehicle that is dealing with engine misfires may buck.
+A vehicle that is dealing with P0306 engine misfires may buck.
 This will typically happen during acceleration or while idle.
 The engine misfiring will feel rough or unstable.

 You may also experience diminished engine performance.
 The lack of engine power may affect transmission shifting.
-It can happen during acceleration when there is an active misfire.
+It can happen during acceleration when there is an active cylinder 6 misfire.